kevgo/text-runner/README.md

   Know whether a change affects documented behavior.

 * __[readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html):__
-  Describe an idea via a readme file or tutorial and get early feedback on it from potential users.
+  Describe an idea via a readme file and get early feedback on it from potential users.
-  Making this end-user facing documentation executable allows it to drive the implementation as part of your BDD cycle.
+  Let this readme drive the implementation by making it executable.

 ## How it works